-A one-time workshop for youth and parents to learn and practice their best conflict and communication skills.
+A one-time workshop for youth and parents to learn and practice their conflict management and communication skills.

-Led by Advoz facilitators in downtown Lancaster the second Saturday of each month starting at 8:30 AM through 12:30 pm.
+Led by Advoz facilitators in downtown Lancaster the second Saturday of every other month from 8:30 AM through 12:30 pm.
 Please contact us for information about upcoming classes.

-Conflict is natural, but when we handle it poorly, our health, our families, our friends, our work and school performance, our prospects for the future, all suffer.
+Conflict is natural, but when handled poorly, our health, families, friends, work and school performance, and our prospects for the future, all suffer.

 What’s your conflict style?
-How can you access all your options “do conflict” constructively?
-This program for youth is a 4-hour intensive interactive training course focused on dealing with conflict management and communication skills.
+How can you access all your options to “do conflict” constructively?
+This program is a 4-hour intensive interactive workshop focused on dealing with conflict better and improving communication skills.

-Making Peace is a skill development workshop to help us work with conflict and communicate at our best, addressing:
+Making Peace is a skill development workshop designed to help us work through conflict and communicate at our best, addressing:

 - What it is, and where it comes from